A Summer Guide to Nantucket Island, USA

 *I’ve also had friends who have called some of the B&Bs around the island right before the last ferry left and asked for a last minute deal and they’ve had some major success but I’ve never had the guts to do that.*

 Anyways, about the Even More Fun, Nantucket nightlife is without a doubt my favorite nightlife ever.
 People on Nantucket know how to party and after long, hot days at the beach a big night out is just what the captain ordered.

 Don’t miss it!
 It’s a total dive but I’ve never in my life had more fun on a night out than there.
-I like Monday nights for the parties that Jack Wills puts on there but honestly any night is going to be a good time.
-They have some really good live music nearly every night, I got to see Collie Buddz there two years ago which was awesome and I know Ziggy Marley is playing there this July which is guaranteed to be a good time.
+They have some really good live music nearly every night, I got to see Collie Buddz there two years ago which was awesome.

 And that’s your day in Nantucket!
 Wake up the next morning and repeat for as long as you’re lucky enough to be living the #islandlife.

 Want to know more?
 As always feel free to leave me a comment below (if you couldn’t already tell I am obsessed with talking about this island) and if you LIKE this post feel free to SHARE it 🙂

 Have you been to Nantucket before?
 What did you think!!
 Leave me a comment below!!

 As always if you LIKE this post, please feel free to SHARE it!